-General LeMay wrongly believed that if the U.S. Air Force basically bombed the heck out of North Vietnam then the war would be over.
-He believed that America should “bomb Vietnam back to the stone age.”
+General LeMay wrongly believed that the war would be over if the U.S. Air Force bombed the heck out of North Vietnam.
+He believed America should “bomb Vietnam back to the stone age.”

-- During Operation Rolling Thunder, 214,000 tonnes of bombs were dropped each year during the 3 years period, and 300 aircraft and th pilot were killed or captured.
+- During Operation Rolling Thunder, 214,000 tonnes of bombs were dropped each year for the 3 years, and 300 aircraft and their pilots were killed or captured.

-- During this three-year period, 17,861 tonnes of bombs per month were dropped on North Vietnam, or 25 aircraft with their pilots were killed or captured.
+- During this three-year period, 17,861 tonnes of bombs per month were dropped on North Vietnam, and 25 aircraft with their pilots were killed or captured.

 - Or you can say that 595 tonnes of bombs were dropped each day in North Vietnam for a 3 years period.
-With almost 1 U.S. aircraft and pilot a day getting shot down, captured, or lost.
+Almost 1 U.S. aircraft and pilot a day gets shot down, captured, or lost.

-Operation Rolling Thunder was not successful and it did not stop the war; the United States continued their massive bombing campaign.
+Operation Rolling Thunder was unsuccessful and did not stop the war; the United States continued their massive bombing campaign.

-Here are some statistics of the U.S. bombing of North Vietnam during the 10 year period of the Vietnam War (from 1965 to 1975).
+Here are some statistics of the U.S. bombing of North Vietnam during the 10 years of the Vietnam War (from 1965 to 1975).

-- 7,078,032 tonnes of bombs were dropped on Vietnam between 1965 to 1975; that is, an average of 1,967 tonnes of bombs were dropped per day on North Vietnam for a 10 year period.
-In other words, a bomb or two was dropping every minute for 10 years in North Vietnam during the Vietnam War.
+- 7,078,032 tonnes of bombs were dropped on Vietnam between 1965 to 1975; an average of 1,967 tonnes of bombs were dropped per day on North Vietnam for a 10-year period.
+In other words, a bomb or two was dropped every minute for 10 years in North Vietnam during the Vietnam War.

-- During the Vietnam War, America dropped about 1,000 tonnes of bombs for every man, woman, and child living in Vietnam.
+- During the Vietnam War, America dropped about 1,000 tonnes of bombs on every man, woman, and child in Vietnam.

 - There were 3.5 times more bombs dropped on Vietnam than all the bombs dropped during World War II.
-(Europe had 2,057,244 tones of bombs dropped on it during World War II, compared to Vietnam’s 7,078,032 tones of bombs)
+(Europe had 2,057,244 tonnes of bombs dropped on it during World War II, compared to Vietnam’s 7,078,032 tonnes of bombs)

-What Type of Bombs Were Used On Vietnam During the War?
+What Types of Bombs Were Used In Vietnam During the War?

 The U.S. used mainly three kinds of bombs during the Vietnam War.
 The bombs were called Dumb Bombs, Guided Bombs, and Fuel Air Explosives.

 Dumb Bombs are also knowns as Unguided Bombs, free-fall bombs, gravity bombs, or iron bombs.
-This kind of bomb does not have any guidance system to it, so it would drop and land where it lands.
+This kind of bomb does not have any guidance system, so it would drop and land where it lands.
 The United States used about 18 different types of Dumb Bombs during the Vietnam War.

 Guided bombs are also known as smart bombs or guided bomb units.
 This kind of bomb was a precision bomb.
-It is as the name implied and a bomb that was guided.
+It is, as the name implies and a bomb that was guided.
 The U.S. used about 20 different types of guided bombs used during the Vietnam War.